Yogi-vanguard/Ecommerce/README.md

 `Schema That I have build`

- Update : - [ ] Not Fully Completed with schema but thats thats all the tables i have used in my project
+ Update : - [ ] Not Fully Completed with building schema but thats all the tables i have used in my project
+          - [ ] d

 ![drawSQL-export-2022-06-22_09_42](https://user-images.githubusercontent.com/105751918/174942086-8a000a8e-a7d8-4fba-9a94-a8f82f0e8b40.png)